 Let’s look at the mechanics of what occurs.

 Someone cuts in in front of us.
-Or pulls out into our lane.
+Or suddenly changes lane without indicating.
 Or tailgates.
 Or drives too fast.
 Or drives too slowly.
-And we get angry with them.
+So we get angry with them.
 Not with their car, that’s just an inanimate object.
-Now with them personally (at least in the beginning) because they’re still total strangers; we haven’t yet formed a relationship with them.
+Not even with them personally (at least in the beginning) because they’re still total strangers; we haven’t yet formed a relationship with them.

-Now that we have decided that we can magically determine, not just their thoughts and emotions, but their actual intentions it’s time we begin to have a relationship with the other driver.
+Now that we have magically determined, not just their thoughts and emotions, but their actual intentions it’s time we begin to have a relationship with them.

 This may begin with imagined mental or out-loud conversations with them.
 Then try to get a look at them.
 Here it works a treat if we can find evidence to support our prejudices.

-By now the red mist has descended.
+By now the red mist is descending.
 It’s time to show them a thing or two!
 We hammer on the horn and, to further engage them we display appropriate facial expressions and gestures.
 And, as our feelings escalate, we match their driving style, drive too fast or too close and, in general, make complete fools of ourselves!

 Sad, isn’t it.